bennycode/conventionalscripts.org/src/pages/index.md

 The following code demonstrates a symbiotic relationship between the "check" and "format" categories.
 The "check" types encompass various tests related to code formatting, static analysis, and spelling.

-Building upon the "check" types, the "fix" types leverage the results of the checks to automatically correct any identified issues, whenever possible:
+Building upon the "check" subtypes, the "fix" subtypes leverage the results of the checks to automatically correct any identified issues, whenever possible:

 ```json
 {